cap-js/docs/about/best-practices.md

 let books = await GET `Books` // always read in a SELECT * fashion
 ```

-In effect, with querying the shape of records in result sets vary very much, even in denormalized ways, which is hardly possible to achieve with static access or transfer objects.
+In effect, when querying is used the shape of records in result sets vary very much, even in denormalized ways, which is hardly possible to achieve with static access or transfer objects.

 ### Passive Data